 Don't fret too much about the cost of a dehydrator.
 Starter models can be had for less than a hundred bucks.
 Consider it an investment.
 Not only will you save money on making the meals yourself, but you can use the dehydrator to make healthy snacks for everyday dining.

-Such as?
-Homemade fruit leathers and zucchini chips (not combined, ha!) and make your own beef jerky too in this podcast episode!
+How about homemade fruit leathers and zucchini chips? (not combined, ha!) and make your own beef jerky!

 It's not hard to dehydrate food.
 It's a case of wash, pat dry, slice'n'dice, and dry it.
 Also, you'll get tons of satisfaction from doing it yourself.

-It's worth noting that drying food for backpacking ties nicely into self-sustainability and being resourceful.
-Remember to take advantage of BOGOs and roadside fruit and veggie stands.
+Drying food for backpacking ties nicely into self-sustainability and being resourceful.
+Remember to take advantage of BOGOs and roadside fruit and veggie stands who offer great deals on produce.

 Please keep in mind that it's essential to properly dehydrate your foods and to store them in a cool, dark dry environment - air, light, and moisture are the three enemies we want to keep at bay.

-When it's time to bag your goodies, pop in an oxygen absorber prior to drawing the air out of the bag (as mentioned earlier).
+When it's time to bag your goodies, pop in an oxygen absorber before drawing the air out of the bag.

-If you wish to rehydrate your goodies while you're on your hike, take along boiled, or treated water so as not to add bacteria to your dried food.
+When you need to rehydrate your goodies while you're on your hike, take along bottled, boiled, or treated water so as not to add bacteria to your dried food.

 If you're vegan, gluten-free, or have other food allergies, preparing your own meals means you can cater to any personal dietary restrictions.
 A big plus in my book!

-Regarding "energy" you get from dried foods: when you dehydrate food, it provides a nutrient-dense, high-calorie meal that you'll need to keep you hiking up those hills.
+Regarding "energy" you get from dried foods: When we dehydrate food, it provides us with a nutrient-dense, high-calorie meal that we need to keep us hiking up those hills.

-The dehydration process concentrates the flavors due to the water having been removed, which makes the food super-tasty and nutrient-rich.
+The dehydration process concentrates the flavors due to the water having been removed, which makes our food super-tasty and nutrient-rich.

 Dried foods are not only convenient to carry on backpacking trips, but are also great for emergency food supplies!
 If you're out traveling with the kids in the car, take along healthy dehydrated food snacks.

-Drying food for backpacking can also be a fun activity to do with family or friends.
-It's not just about the end result, but also the process.
+Drying food for backpacking is a fun activity to do with family or friends.
+It's not just about the end result, it's also about the process.
 Plus, it's a great way to share your love for the outdoors with others.

-As a kid (decades ago LOL), I pitched a tent in the back garden.
+As a kid (decades ago LOL), I pitched a tent in our back garden.
 I had my BFF over for the night.
 Imagine two twelve-year-old girls.
 Right.
-To quieten down the noise we made, Dad got the garden hose out and hosed our tent!
+To quieten down the noise we made, Dad got the garden hose out and hosed down our tent!
+Worked like a treat.

 Thanks, Dad - I can smile about that now.

-Doing a test batch or two using your oven, it's a great way to see if you enjoy drying food for backpacking.
+Do a test batch or two using your oven.
+It's a great way to see if you enjoy drying food for backpacking.
 (I bet you will!)

 Once you get the hang of drying your own goodies, you'll discover that it's not just about saving money, it's about adopting a lifestyle that values self-sufficiency, overall health, and respect for the environment that we all share on Mother Earth.